 The Krasny gold project includes three bedrock licenses and one alluvial gold license with 1.8 Moz of Inferred and Indicated resources, including 0.3 Moz of Probable reserves (JORC) for part of the mineralization, still open along the strike and to the depth.
-The Company owns the Krasny gold project together with the Russian gold producer GV Gold.
+The Company owns the Krasny gold project in the Irkutsk region together with a major Russian gold producer.